Goat Milk Soap Making Workshop: A Hands-On Farm Class

 Do you use lye, and is the finished soap safe?

 Yes, we use lye, and yes, the finished soap is completely safe, because there's no lye left in it.
-Lye is sodium hydroxide, and you can't make real soap without it.
+Lye is sodium hydroxide, and you cannot make real soap without it.
 During a reaction called saponification, the lye and the oils turn into soap and glycerin, and the lye gets used up along the way.
 A properly made, fully cured bar contains none.

 This is the part recipe blogs skate over, and it's exactly why we'd rather you learn it here with us than alone at your kitchen counter.
 Raw lye is caustic before it reacts, and feeling a little wary of it is completely normal.
 So we walk the whole safety routine together, no shortcuts: how to handle it, the gear to wear, what to do if it spills.
 That's also why we ask for long sleeves and closed-toe shoes.
 Do it once with one of us right beside you and the nerves settle; what stays is a healthy respect.